Green conservatism: Latvia

 In February 2004, after the breakdown of the four-party government, Indulis Emsis of the Latvian Green Party was appointed to form a new government and became the first head of government of a country anywhere in the world from a Green party.

 Following the 2014 Latvian parliamentary election, the Union of Greens and Farmers became the third largest party in the country with 21 seats, 6 of which are held by the Latvian Green Party which is the second largest of the 4 parties which form the Union (in terms of the number of seats it holds).

 Leading politicians of the Latvian Green Party have often supported nationalist and socially conservative views, leading to its expulsion from the European Green Party on 10 November 2019.

 Lithuania

 In the 2016 Lithuanian parliamentary election, the Lithuanian Farmers and Greens Union became the largest party in a surprise victory with 51 seats.

-Following the success of the Farmers and Greens Union at the 2016 election, chairman Ramūnas Karbauskis proposed a grand coalition in combination with a technocratic government focusing on economic growth, including both the center-right Homeland Union and the center-left Social Democratic Party of Lithuania.
+Following the success of the Farmers and Greens Union at the 2016 election, chairman Ramūnas Karbauskis proposed a grand coalition in combination with a technocratic government focusing on economic growth, including both the centre-right Homeland Union and the centre-left Social Democratic Party of Lithuania.
 However, the Homeland Union declined to be part of a coalition in which it would not be needed for the parliamentary majority.
 Subsequently, the Farmers and Greens Union formed a government with only the Social Democrats.